Tuesday, 10 January 2012

 You should always check what the download process is like before you start using a host.
 People are almost certain to want to download your photos, and you need to know what sort of experience they’ll have when they do.
 To an extent, the nature of the download process reflects on you.
 You chose the host, and you’ll be associated with it.
 Some downloaders won’t even realise that any adverts served during download are put there by the image host, and will think that you personally are advertising those products or services (or in some cases, borderine scams).
 Be aware also that some image hosts are adult-focused, and will advertise and display hardcore porn during the download process.

 The upload process is no indicator as to what happens during download.
 Some hosts show no advertising whatsoever during upload (giving the uploader the best possible impression), and then go raving mad with low-integrity banners and the like during download.
-MediaFire is a case in point, and will even at times open new browser windows on the downloader’s PC.
-I should stress that there are no porn ads on MediaFire (or any of the other hosts in this article), but it’s a good example of a massive host which behaves impeccably for the uploader, but chucks heaps of tacky ads at the downloader.
+MediaFire is a case in point, and will even at times open new browser windows (popunders) on the downloader’s PC, complete with nasties that trigger antivirus alerts!
+This is a good example of a massive host which behaves impeccably for the uploader, but treats the downloader very badly indeed.

 When checking the download process, make sure you’re logged out.
 Use a different browser (or a different PC) if your main browser is logging you in automatically.
 It’s feasible that if a host recognises you as the uploader it will hide some of the reality of the download process and make things a bit easier for you than for other people.
 That’s not what you want.
 You need to see the download exactly as your family, friends, blog readers or whoever will see it.